hfour/h4bff/2-API/core/App.md

 ### withServiceContext

 Creates a service context, executes the provided function and disposes of the context afterwards.
 Disposal happens regardless of exceptions.
+See [ServiceContext](ServiceContext.md) for more info on what a service context is, and [ServiceContextEvents](ServiceContextEvents.md) for more info on disposal.

 <b>Signature:</b>